garon1994/garon1994/README.md

 # 🌐 Frontend Developer

 ## 🌟 About Me
-"I am a **Frontend Engineer** with over 5 years of experience working with the technologies listed below." 🚀
+I am a **Frontend Engineer** with over 5 years of experience working with the technologies listed below. 🚀

 ---